vcrsoft/vcrsoft.github.io/resources.md

 Learn how an AI-powered **lead qualification chatbot** can transform your home service business.
 From pre-qualifying leads to delivering polished, actionable reports, this virtual assistant helps you focus on real opportunities, cut wasted trips, and respond faster—all without lifting a phone.

 {% for resource in site.resources %}
-  {% unless resource.path contains "/resources/examples/" %}
+  {% unless resource.url contains "/resources/examples/" %}
 ## [{{ resource.title }}]({{ resource.url | relative_url }})

 {{ resource.excerpt | markdownify }}